 They celebrated an emperor’s civic and military accomplishments, and were often copied on coins.
 The horse is particularly compelling, caught in a moment of movement.

-This sculpture originally may have graced the Roman Forum before being moved to the center of the Piazza del Campidoglio.
-Now, there's now a 16th century copy in that spot.
+This masterpiece in Europe originally may have graced the Roman Forum before being moved to the center of the Piazza del Campidoglio.
+Now, there’s now a 16th century copy in that spot.
 The original is protected from the elements in a modern glass hall in the Captitoline Museums.

 9. Judgement Day | Florence Baptistery, Florence Italy